Flood Information

 Here’s what the Township is doing now:

-• Our Emergency Management Team is meeting daily, and sharing regular updates from the MNR
+• Our Emergency Management Team is meeting daily with staff, regional and provincial partners, and sharing regular updates from the MNR.

 • Stay Informed: Subscribe for email updates at muskokalakes.ca/subscribe, follow us on socials or call us directly at 705-765-3156.